digitaldrummerj/digitaldrummerj.me/content/posts/draft/2022/02/021422-hugo-get-started.md

     hugo new posts/my-first-post.md
     ```

-## Start Hugo Server
+## Start Web Server

+We are now ready to see what our side looks like.

+Hugo includes a built-in web server to render and serve our site.

 ```cmd
 hugo server -D
 ```

 Your blog is now up and running with your first post.
-In the next post in the series, we will take a look at how to deploy our site using the free version of Netlify everytime we push commits to our GitHub repository for our site.
+In the next post in the series, we will take a look at how to deploy our site using the free version of Netlify so that everytime we push commits to our GitHub repository for our site.